WRKampi/extensisq/README.md

 Notice that the class `BS5` is passed to `solve_ivp`, not the string `"BS5"`.
 The other methods (`SWAG`, `CK5`, `Ts5`, `Pr7`, `Pr8`, `Pr9`, `CKdisc`, `CFMR7osc` and `SSV2stab`) can be used in a similar way.

-More examples are available as notebooks:
+More examples are available as notebooks (update needed):
 1. [Duffing's equation, Bogacki Shampine method](https://github.com/WRKampi/extensisq/blob/main/docs/Bogacki_Shampine.ipynb)
 2. [Non-smooth problem, Cash Karp method](https://github.com/WRKampi/extensisq/blob/main/docs/Cash_Karp.ipynb)
 3. [Lotka Volterra equation, all fifth order methods](https://github.com/WRKampi/extensisq/blob/main/docs/all_methods.ipynb)